karpowicz_lab_monogram_only_white@2

 Karpowicz Lab

-Physiological processes are intimately connected to environmental cues, and resolving these connections is an important challenge for biology and medicine.
-The intestine is a tissue under constant environmental stress, not only due to the harsh process of digestion, but also because animals ingest harmful pathogens or chemicals often duringtheir lives.
-The intestine provides a barrier to handle these insults, and simultaneously it must absorb nutrients needed for survival.
-Both functions are critical and the intestine has evolved to respond to environmental damage very effectively.
+The body is intimately connected to environmental factors, and resolving these connections is an important challenge for physiology and medicine.
+The intestine is an organ under constant environmental stress, not only due to food and chemical intake and the harsh process of digestion, but also because animals ingest harmful pathogens and harbour a vast microbiome.
+The intestine provides a barrier between a dangerous environment and our body, that simultaneously must absorb nutrients needed for survival.
+The intestinal epithelium is critical and has evolved to regenerate very effectively.

 The intestine has an incredibly high turnover of cells, perhaps the fastest of any tissue in the body.
-Cells are constantly replaced, even at baseline levels.
-Following injury, the intestine transitions from this state of steady cell turnover into a state of acute regeneration, where damaged cells are replaced very quickly.
-This incredible capacity for cell production is driven by a population of stem cells, which divide to make all intestinal epithelial cells.
+Intestinal cells are constantly replaced throughout the lifetime of all animals.
+Following injury, the intestine transitions from a state of steady cell turnover into a state of acute regeneration, where damaged cells are replaced very quickly.
+This incredible capacity for cell production is driven by stem cells which divide to make all intestinal epithelial cells.

 This system provides a rich and fascinating area of research.
-A relatively unexplored area is how intestinal tissue turnover is timed.
-What, if any, timing underlies the production of intestinal cells from stem cells?
-How are these processes connected to the timing of feeding, injury, or general physiology?
-Circadian rhythms are 24 hour cycles of physiological change that occur in nearly all cells of the body, including those of the intestine.
+A relatively unexplored area is how intestinal tissue regeneration is timed.
+What timing underlies the production of intestinal cells from stem cells?
+How are these processes connected to feeding, injury, and physiology?
+Circadian rhythms are 24 hour cycles that daily occur throughout the body, including the cells of the intestine.
+We have shown that regeneration and stem cells have circadian rhythms that coordinate regeneration with other daily events.

-Circadian rhythms are fundamental feature of living organisms, and they are driven by a genetic pacemaker inside the cells of our body called the circadian clock.
-This clock is set by day/night cycles, normally caused by the 24 hour rotation of planet Earth, but increasingly changed in modern society by shift-work, travel across time-zones, and changes to our schedules from weekday to weekend.
-Our research applies the intestine as a basic model of how daily environmental cues are propagated in the body, and raises important questions about this work pertinent to society and healthcare.
-To do this, our research merges chronobiology, physiology, and stem cell biology.
+Circadian rhythms are fundamental feature of living organisms, and they are driven by a genetic pacemaker called the circadian clock.
+This clock is set by day/night cycles, normally caused by the 24 hour rotation of planet Earth, that aligns the body to cycles of environmental change.
+Our modern society increasingly puts pressure on this system: frequent shift-work and travel across time-zones, late-night snacking and light from our electronic devices before we sleep, and constant changes to our schedules every weekday to weekend.
+These affect the physiology of the intestine and can lead to disease.
+Our research studies the intestine as a basic model of how daily environmental cues are propagated in regeneration, and raises important questions pertinent to society and healthcare.
+This work merges chronobiology, physiology, and stem cell biology.